keiziapurba/Stock-Market-Time-Series-Analysis/README.md

 <img width="411" alt="Screen Shot 2022-03-15 at 20 57 06" src="https://user-images.githubusercontent.com/91368463/158393813-a9265837-83c3-4b0c-860e-3b21079dfb1e.png">

 Then we check one of company distribution.
-Here I check apple change distribution and it shows that it have normal distribution:
+Here I used apple change distribution and it shows that it have normal distribution:

 <img width="398" alt="Screen Shot 2022-03-15 at 20 59 02" src="https://user-images.githubusercontent.com/91368463/158394207-44aaf495-392c-46fe-a048-f237eb40a222.png">